joebacchus/joebacchus.github.io/content/entries/mbqc_thesis.md

 ---
-title: Erroneous Measurement-Based Quantum Computing
+title: Erroneous measurement-based quantum computing
 description: Can we exploit a graphical language and the topology of physical qubits to better understand faulty quantum computers?
 location: Oxford